 |

-Though only in its mid-20s, the SCI 1000 enjoys a place in
+Though only about 40 years old, the SCI 1000 enjoys a place in

 hardware history not only as a quaint reminder of the friendly, tranquil